Windexi/pwhyd/UPDATES.md

 ## November 11th, 2018 // 7:38PM PST
 I have some important news!
 You may have noticed, the commits lately have been a bit slow.
 Well, that's because I've been working on building a new computer!
 Right now, the PC I am using is an old laptop from 2012.
 It crashes often, and is really hard to work on.
 Luckily, I am making some significant headway in building a new one!
 Unfortunately, until I finish, I will be suspending development.
 The build should be done by Christmas, so it won't be that big of a halt.

+TL;DR:
-PROS: Newer PC coming soon, meaning faster builds and more progress!
+- PROS: Newer PC coming soon, meaning faster builds and more progress!
-CONS: Lack of commits until it is done.
+- CONS: Lack of commits until it is done.

 Thanks for reading!